 There are many beaches in Tenerife, each with defining traits that make it special.
 Some have black volcanic sand and, others, white sand.
 Some are ideal for surfing, while others are perfect for relaxing in the sun.
 In addition, you can find the best beaches in Tenerife, both in the north and in the south, so it doesn’t matter where you’re staying or which route you’re doing.
 Wherever you go, you’ll be able to enjoy a lovely beach!

 In this guide, you’ll learn about the most beautiful beaches in Tenerife, as well as their location and characteristics.
-Keep in mind that this article doesn’t include Las Américas Beach and Los Cristianos Beach because while they’re popular and touristy, they’re not the most beautiful on the island.
+Keep in mind that this article doesn’t include the Playa de Las Américas beach and Los Cristianos beach because while they’re popular and touristy, they’re not the most beautiful on the island.